Basics of Green Chemistry

 - Reduces the negative impacts of chemical products and processes on human health and the environment

-- Lessens and sometimes eliminates hazard from existing products and processes
+- Lessens and sometimes eliminates hazards from existing products and processes

 - Designs chemical products and processes to reduce their intrinsic hazards